-There is a vast amount of information available to the casual user today mainly due to the proliferation of the world wide web (WWW).
+There is a vast amount of information available to the casual user today mainly due to the proliferation of the world wide web.
 However, it has become difficult to find the information that is most appropriate to a given query.
 While users can usually find relevant information, it is increasingly difficult to isolate information that is suitable in terms of style or genre.
 Current search services take a "one size fits all approach", taking little account of the individual users needs and preferences.
 These techniques succeed in identifying relevant documents, but the large number of documents relevant to a given query can make it difficult to isolate those documents that are most relevant to that query.
-It is easy to achieve high recall, but high precision in addition to high recall is much more challenging.
-The huge volume of information available means that new techniques are needed filter the relevant documents and identify the information that best satisfies a users information need.
+Achieving high recall while maintaining precision is very challenging.
+The huge volume of information available means that new techniques are needed to filter the relevant documents and identify the information that best satisfies a users information need.

+We explore the use of genre to address this issue.
+By genre we loosely mean the style of text in the document.
+A genre class is a class of documents that are of a similar type.
+This classification is based not on the topic of the document, but rather on the kind of text used.
 We have identified automatic genre analysis as an additional tool that can complement existing techniques and improve the results returned to a user.
 Genre information could be used to filter or re-rank documents deemed relevant.
 The relevance of a particular document to a given query is dependent on the particular user issuing the query.
 We believe that the genre or style of text in a document can provide valuable additional information when determining which documents are most relevant to a particular user's query.